bufbuild-ru/docs/docs/bsr/module/dependency-management/index.md

 Every time a module is pushed to a BSR repository, the CLI sends the source files to the BSR as separated blobs with their calculated hash, along with a module's manifest that includes a canonical list of all of the files and the digest that are being pushed.
 The BSR receives these separated blobs and manifest and stores them as [CAS (Content-Addressable-Storage)](https://en.wikipedia.org/wiki/Content-addressable_storage), making sure that the generated commit points to the manifest, and this manifest links to all of the files that were pushed in the original request.

-::: tip NoteFiles that are pushed on a `buf push` run:
+::: tip Files that are pushed on a `buf push` run:

 - [Configuration file](../../../configuration/v2/buf-yaml/): `buf.yaml`
 - [Dependencies lock file](../../../configuration/v1/buf-lock/): `buf.lock`